Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: Discussions and final remarks

-A possible alternative is including vortex lattices into the halo (\cite{zinn}; \cite{pita}), as when a BEC is rotated at a rate exceeding certain critical frequency, quantized vortices can be formed.
-This vortex lattice in principal can influence the galactic rotation curve and provide a flat velocity profile with oscillatory structure (\cite{yu}; \cite{robl}).
-One such suggestion takes into account the effects of the finite DM temperature on the properties of the DM halos.
-An enhanced BEC model which takes into account excited states as suggested in Refs. (\cite{harko3}; \cite{robles12}) could significantly modify the DM halo density profiles, such investigations fall however outside the scope of the present paper.

-From the above analysis of HSB and LSB galaxies it is also obvious that (while on large distances the BEC model suffers from problems due to the sharp cutoff) close to the it works overall better than the NFW model.
+From the above analysis of HSB and LSB galaxies it is also obvious that (while on large distances the BEC model suffers from problems due to the sharp cutoff) close to the core it works overall better than the NFW model.
 This is also supported by our fit of both the BEC+baryonic and NFW+baryonic DM models with rotation curve data of a sample of 7 dwarf galaxies.
-Since dwarf galaxies are DM dominated, they provide the strongest test of the compared models.
-The results are shown in Fig. \ref{dwarfcombined}.
+Since dwarf galaxies are DM dominated, they allow for the best comparison between the various models.
+The results can be seen in Fig. \ref{dwarfcombined}.
 We also note that the NFW DM improved over the pure baryonic fit in four cases out of seven, while including the BEC component improved over the fit with the baryonic component in all cases.